 Following are the advantages of anecdotal records.

-- 1) It depicts actual behaviors in natural situations. - 2) Facilitate gathering evidence on the events that are exceptional but significant. - 3) Beneficial for students with less communication skills.
+- It depicts actual behaviors in natural situations. - It facilitates gathering evidence on the events that are exceptional but significant. - It is beneficial for the students with less communication skills.

 Limitations of Anecdotal Records